Proven-Paradox/shaper-system/Handbook.md

 Attributes: Strength, Toughness
 Jumping, climbing, swimming, lifting, pushing, and pulling.
 Tasks that require muscle and endurance.

-#### Animal Handling
-Attributes: Heart, Soul
-Training and taming animals, sensing animal feelings, nonverbal communication with animals, and all other things related to interacting with animals.

 #### Awareness
 Attributes: Mind, Soul
 Seeing, Hearing, Smelling, Tasting.
 This skill is for tasks about noticing things which would rather remain hidden.
 This can include people, traps, hidden doors, and other such perils.